Atanu-P/bill-generator/README.md

 1. POST `/api/v1/bill/create`

    - Create a new bill.
-Server validates inputs, calculate selling prices and total amount based on quantity and price, then saves to database.
+Server validates inputs, calculates selling prices and total amount based on quantity and price, then saves to the database.
      ```powershell
      'http://localhost:4000/api/v1/bill/create'
      ```